The Raven Spa

 • price 4 of 4

 Enter this sanctuary off of South Beverly Drive and be whisked away to a quiet Japanese-style spa for extensive pampering from head to toe.
-Privacy is key, here—the treatment rooms feature all the amenities you could think of, meaning you don’t have to leave to go to a locker room to change before or after your treatment.
-The spa offers intriguing treatments, including one that brings you fresh sushi post-treatment, and another in which hot sake is poured onto your back to release tension.
+Privacy is key here—the treatment rooms feature all the amenities you could need, meaning you don’t have to go to a locker room to change before or after your service.
+The spa offers an intriguing menu of treatments— including one where hot sake is poured onto you to release tension ($360–$500) and another massage where you can enjoy a meal of fresh sushi afterward.
+The couples massage is a specialty here, beginning with a cleansing foot ritual and ending in a leisurely post-massage soak in a Hinoki wood tub.
 Throughout your stay, sip tea and enjoy traditional Japanese treats.

 Advertising